 Prioritize vendors based on their risk level to your business.
 This will also help ensure that access to your system and documents is based on all legitimate business needs.
 All Critical and High Risk vendors should undergo a full due diligence review annually.
 Depending on industry standards and your own company policy, most Medium Risk vendors can go every other year with a risk review.
 It can be done on an annual basis but is not necessary since their risk is not as high to the company.
 All other vendors, those considered Low Risk can undergo an annual survey, but a full due diligence review is not necessary.

 Establish a strong due diligence process that can be implemented.
-VendorInsight® offers VRM Pro services allows our experienced team of experts to do the groundwork and review of all of your vendor due diligence reports.
+VendorInsight® offers risk management VRM Pro services, which allows our experienced team of experts to do the groundwork and review of all of your vendor due diligence reports.
 Our VRM Pro services offer collecting and reviewing of your vendor SOC1/ SOC2 reports, financials, business continuity plans, information security plans, and certificates of insurance.
 As well, the VRM Pro team is now working to develop a strategic and comprehensive compliance review for each vendor.

 Define and Internal Audit Process